Obaitan/tictactoe-game/README.md

-This Tic Tac Toe game is designed to play an code algorithm against a human.
+This Tic Tac Toe game is designed to play a code algorithm against a human.